qiujames/qiujames.github.io/_posts/2022-04-10-roommates.md

 Instead, by having roommates, I inevitably found myself in situations I found somewhat discomforting at first.
-At times, they would blast a EDM, a genre of music I found distasteful at first, for hours on end in the living room.
+At times, they would blast EDM, a genre of music I found distasteful initially, for hours on end in the living room.
 Other times, they hosted parties with a bunch of people I didn't know.
 Sometimes, they dragged me to go workout with them in the gym.
 In other words, they simply pushed me out of my comfort zone and got me